Kitsap Transit Relies on Our Expertise to Power New Seattle Area Ferries

-Each of the 140-foot-long aluminum catamarans are powered by two MTU 16V4000 M65L engines and two Kongsberg Kamewa S71 water jets, that we provided.
+Each of the 140-foot-long aluminum catamarans are powered by two MTU 16V4000 M65L engines, each delivering 3,435 hp at 1,800 rpm, and two Kongsberg Kamewa S71 water jets, that we provided.
 The propulsion systems will also feature a Selective Catalytic Reduction exhaust aftertreatment system, which captures the engine’s exhaust and transforms it into a harmless mix of nitrogen, oxygen and water.
 The SCR helps the ferries meet Tier 4 regulations.

 Continuing MTU Partnership

-Schwedland said the PPG marine team will work closely with MTU during the field test process to gather data and maximize the efficiency of each engine.
-This is a similar process we implemented with MTU for the operation and maintenance of engines used throughout a ferry fleet in the San Francisco Bay Area.
+Schwedland said the marine team worked closely with Kitsap to compare a two-engine solution with a four-engine solution.
+The simplicity and lifecycle cost benefits of operating two engines was the determining factor.
+During the field test process, MTU and Pacific Power will gather data to validate and optimize the performance of the engines.
+This is a similar process implemented for the operation and maintenance of engines used throughout the San Francisco Bay Area’s ferry fleet.